leandroFFF/jest-course/README.md

 - I use VsCode from microsoft.
 - You can download VsCode here: [VsCode](https://code.visualstudio.com/)

+- Make a new folder to use it.
+- put the following commands:
+- `npm init -y`
+- `npm install --save-dev jest`

 - Finaly, Let's beginning.
 - Go to [Jest](https://jestjs.io/)
+- Follow the instructions.

 ### PT-BR
 - Antes de começarmos, precisamos preparar o ambiente.